-Colorado Legal Online Gambling Guide For 2016
+Colorado Legal Online Gambling For 2019

 The state of Colorado has a somewhat pro-gambling stance in general.
 There are a few brick and mortar casinos available, and the state also sanctions lottery and pari-mutuel gambling.
 The state is not as liberal with online gambling concepts, and is currently in the process of eradicating cybercafés in which internet sweepstakes games are currently available.
 The gambling landscape throughout the United States in general has changed dramatically over the last few years as state based online gambling has been introduced and as the DOJ has fiddled with various regulatory infractions at some of the more questionable online gambling sites.
 Federal US gambling laws have not changed much, but state laws have changed dramatically and have begun including measures concerning online betting.

 All of this activity has left the waters a bit muddied and has made it more challenging for players in the US to determine what is and is not legal and/or available to them.
 This guide was developed to provide clear, concise information to Colorado residents who are interested in understanding what types of online and offline gambling opportunities are available to them.
 We address the laws surrounding various gambling niches and how residents and visitors in Colorado can enjoy gambling entertainment, including legal online betting.
 Please keep in mind that we are not attorneys nor are we trained in any area of the law.
 If you are seeking professional legal advice of any kind, we recommend that you contact a licensed attorney that specializes in gambling laws.